bedrocklinux/bedrocklinux-website/markdown/faq.md

 clients, such that an attack on one of them will have a difficult time propagating to others.

-## {id="why\_no\_installer"} Why is there no proper installer?

-- Creating an proper installer for Bedrock Linux can takes a substancial amount of time, and isn't strictly necessary to use Bedrock Linux.
-Due to limits on manpower and time, creating a proper installer is a relatively low priority.
-It'd be nice to have, eventually, if everything else on the TODO is checked off and the issues described below are alleviated.
-- It is an easy way to avoid the responsibility associated with partitioning or setting up a bootloader.
-A mistake in the former could easily delete valued data, and a mistake in the latter could just as easily ruin someone's day in other ways.
-By only providing instructions, if something goes wrong, it is quite easy to just say "I told you to be careful at that part" and remove responsibility from the Bedrock Linux developer.
-- This also removes responsibility for security vulnerabilities.
-If Bedrock Linux is distributed with a package with a security vulnerability, Bedrock Linux could potentially be blamed any issues that arise.
-This way the blame would more likely either fall on the user or upstream.
-- This ensures the user knows how to update core components.

 ## {id="when\_release"} When will $RELEASE be released?

 If there is an estimate for a release, it will be stated in the index page for